-1. AI from fiction will become reality
+1. AI from fiction will become a reality

 But the increase is occurring also in the industrial sector.
 According to a survey run by GlobalData on over 3,000 companies in early 2018, 54% have already prioritized investments in chatbots, machine learning, and deep learning technology.
-But, more importantly, the findings suggest that penetration of AI will grow quickly, with more than 66% of respondents indicating that AI investments will be a priority by the end of 2019.
+But, more importantly, the findings suggest that penetration of AI will snowball, with more than 66% of respondents indicating that AI investments will be a priority by the end of 2019.

-Our experience shows though that companies are trying to exploit 4.0 and AI technologies, but still have a “3.0 approach” in the sense that they often underestimate that such technologies
+Our experience shows though that companies are trying to exploit 4.0 and AI technologies, but, still, have a “3.0 approach” in the sense that they often underestimate that such technologies

-- lead to a change in the model of business of companies that unveils new legal risks (e.g. in terms of potential liabilities) which require new legal competencies and a cultural change in the company’s management and legal department (Read on the topic “Blockchain, Artificial Intelligence and IoT – Ready for new models of business?“);
+- lead to a change in the model of business of companies that unveils new legal risks (e.g. in terms of potential liabilities) which require new legal competencies and a cultural shift in the company’s management and legal department (Read on the topic “Blockchain, Artificial Intelligence and IoT – Ready for new models of business?“);

-- need the support of third-party providers since, as already experienced with Internet of Things technologies, the costs and efforts of creating your own technologies might be excessive and offer lower results than those achievable through the cooperation with external suppliers (Read on the topic “You can’t do I(o)T alone“).
+- need the support of third-party providers since, as already experienced with the Internet of Things technologies, the costs and efforts of creating your technologies might be excessive and offer lower results than those achievable through the cooperation with external suppliers (Read on the topic “You can’t do I(o)T alone“).

 As Satya Nadella, Microsoft CEO, anticipated in 2015,